yelinaung/hugo-blog/content/posts/things-i-read-13th-nov-2021.md

 We also talked about _why_ I wanted it that way.
 One reason is list comprehension could be (arguably) more readable than a `for` loop.
 For a simple loop, that might be the case.
 Another reason is list comprehension is _faster_ than the for loop.
 How fast?
 I have never tried comparing them before.
 So I made a few examples to showcase that.
+These are from the excellent [For Loop vs List Comprehension article](https://switowski.com/blog/for-loop-vs-list-comprehension).

 This is running on CPython 3.9.5